-- 6.1 General workers may not be required to attend interviews and may be assessed by the panel using the information provided in the relevant forms. - 6.2 Should more than one applicant qualify in terms of all relevant assessments, including employment equity requirements, the most multi-skilled applicant, for relief purposes, shall be taken as the best candidate for appointment. - 6.3 Relief employees, excluding temporary employees shall be employed randomly on database created by corporate services only for this purposes. - 6.4 In respect of appointments made by himself or herself, the municipal manager may not be a role player but his or her office will remain as appeals office for observers and any other aggrieved person in respect of this policy.
+- 6.1 General workers/ Cleaners may not be required to attend interviews and may be assessed by the panel using the information provided in the relevant forms.
+Or random pick process must be considered subject to the approval of the Municipal Manager. - 6.2 Should more than one applicant qualify in terms of all relevant assessments, including employment equity requirements, the most multi-skilled applicant, for relief purposes, shall be taken as the best candidate for appointment. - 6.3 Relief employees, temporary employees or a General workers shall be employed randomly on database created by Corporate Services Department (Human Resources) only for this purposes. - 6.4 Human Resource Management shall have a data base of all local Interns, in-service trainees applied for in-service trainings. - 6.4.1 Interns and in-service trainees may be absorb by the Municipality depending on the submissions made by Strategic Executive Director of Corporate Services to the Municipal Manager. - 6.4.2 For absorption purposes, it shall be subject for availability of employee's budget for that financial year.

+- 6.4.3 Interns and in-service trainees shall be absorbed on an existing approved positions in the structure and shall be absorbed on an entry levels positions to avoid salary disparities and dispute on the existing staff. - 6.5 In respect of appointments made by himself or herself, the Municipal Manager may not be a role player but his or her office will remain as appeals office for observers and any other aggrieved person in respect of this policy.